caervs/pysh/README.md

 >>>
 ```

-in bash you might have to create some super complex expression that's the combination of all of the expressions you want to test.
+and then filter the file through a chain of regular expressions.
+In bash you might have to create some super complex expression that's the combination of all of the expressions you want to test.
 If you can't do that you'll settle for manually creating a string of greps, one for each expression.
 With the power of python however pysh makes this easy, just run

 ```python3
 >>> prt("functools")